Measurements of CO redshifts with Z-Spec for lensed submillimeter galaxies discovered in the H-ATLAS survey: Abstract

 \section{Abstract}

-We present new observations from Z-Spec, a broadband 185 - 305~GHz spectrometer, of sub-millimeter bright lensed sources recently detected by the Herschel Astrophysical Terahertz Large Area Survey (H-ATLAS).
-Four out of five sources observed were detected in CO, and their redshifts measured using a new redshift finding algorithm that uses combinations of the signal-to-noise of all the lines falling in the Z-Spec bandpass to determine redshifts with high confidence, even in cases where the signal-to-noise in individual lines is low.
-Lower limits for the dust masses ($\sim$a few 10$^{8}$~M$_{\odot}$) and spatial extents ($\sim$1~kpc equivalent radius) are derived from the continuum spectral energy distributions, corresponding to dust temperatures between 54 and 69~K. The dust and gas properties, as determined by the CO line luminosities, are characteristic of dusty starburst galaxies, with star formation rates of 10$^{2-3}$ M$_{\odot}$~yr$^{-1}$.
-In the LTE approximation, we derive relatively low CO excitation temperatures ($\lesssim 100$~K) and optical depths ($\tau\lesssim1$).
-Using a maximum likelihood technique, we perform a non-LTE excitation analysis of the detected CO lines in each galaxy to further constrain the bulk molecular gas properties.
-We find that the mid-$J$ CO lines measured by Z-Spec localize the best solutions to either a high-temperature / low-density region, or a low-temperature / high-density region near the LTE solution, with the optical depth varying accordingly.
+We present new observations from Z-Spec, a broadband 185$-$305~GHz spectrometer, of five sub-millimeter bright lensed sources selected from the Herschel Astrophysical Terahertz Large Area Survey (H-ATLAS) science demonstration phase (SDP) catalog.
+We construct a redshift finding algorithm using combinations of the signal-to-noise of all the lines falling in the Z-Spec bandpass to determine redshifts with high confidence, even in cases where the signal-to-noise in individual lines is low.
+We measure the dust continuum in all sources and secure CO redshifts for four out of five $(z\sim1.5-3)$.
+In one source, SDP.17, we tentatively identify two independent redshifts and a water line, confirmed at z=2.308.
+Our sources have properties characteristic of dusty starburst galaxies, with magnification-corrected star formation rates of 10$^{2-3}$ M$_{\odot}$~yr$^{-1}$.
+Lower limits for the dust masses ($\sim$a few 10$^{8}$~M$_{\odot}$) and spatial extents ($\sim$1~kpc equivalent radius) are derived from the continuum spectral energy distributions, corresponding to dust temperatures between 54 and 69~K. In the LTE approximation, we derive relatively low CO excitation temperatures ($\lesssim 100$~K) and optical depths ($\tau\lesssim1$).
+Performing a non-LTE excitation analysis using $RADEX$, we find that the CO lines measured by Z-Spec (from J$=4\rightarrow 3$ to $10\rightarrow 9$, depending on the galaxy) localize the best solutions to either a high-temperature / low-density region, or a low-temperature / high-density region near the LTE solution, with the optical depth varying accordingly.
+Observations of additional CO lines, CO(1$-$0) in particular, are needed to constrain the non-LTE models.